 - 10 - "Shop, Menu Test".
 Warps you into the Test Map with a NPC Toad in the top.
 See the Debug Map section for more details.

 Everything higher plays the "Incorrect!" sound.

 Refers to Production Manager Yoshihiko Maekawa.
 It is unknown what this menu may have been for.

 - 0/1 - Gives you no message and brings you into a frozen tutorial screen in Bowser's Castle (where Stuffwell teaches you how to move in a group of 4).

 - 2 onward - Begins to send you somewhere, then plays an "Incorrect!" sound.
 You can still select an option, but the screen is black.

 Refers to the third Field Designer, Daisuke Goto.

 - 1 - "Yosta 2-3".

 - 2 - "Yosta 1-2".

-Pressing X will play the "collect coin" sound effect and increase your coin total by 1; pressing Y will play the "stomp on enemy" sound effect decrease it by 1.
+Pressing X will play the "collect coin" sound effect and increase your coin total by 1; pressing Y will play the "stomp on enemy" sound effect and decrease your coin countde by 1.
 Your coin count will increment or decrement quickly as long as the button is held down.
 If you hold B and then press X/Y, it will increase by 10.